Lesson 2: Introduction to Ballooning

 - Introduction to Stratospheric Weather Ballooning - by Dr. James Flaten, Minnesota Space Grant Consortium [YouTube video, 11:12]

-- View / download the slide deck for this presentation
+- View / download the slide deck for this presentation [in our NEBP google drive]

 Additional (optional) instructor material